-With an invasion of Wind-Cold, a very warm bath for ten minutes or so is another way of helping the body warm up and sweat.
+With an invasion of Wind-Cold, a very warm bath for ten minutes or so is another way of helping your body to warm up and sweat.

-Ideally stay in the bath until you start to feel too hot and are sweating: this is the point when your body can start to exteriorise the pathogen.
+Ideally stay in the bath until you start to feel too hot and begin sweating: this is the point when your body can start to exteriorise the pathogen.

 However, don’t stay in the bath too long: neither to the point when you get weakened and fall asleep nor, worse still, to when you cool down with the water.